2015 BMW i8 spy shots

 Not long ago, we brought you the latest word on production specs for the i8, along with a spy video showing the car in action.

-Though the sweeping expanses of structural glass have gone, as they must for safety, the flying buttress rear roof pillars remain, and a small air inlet nested in the flared rear fender near the door sill adds another highlight.
+Though the original concept's sweeping expanses of structural glass have gone, as they must for safety, the flying buttress rear roof pillars remain, and a small air inlet nested in the flared rear fender near the door sill adds another highlight.
 The fuel filler cap also sits in the fender.

 As for the rest of the BMW i8, it's expected to be a high-performance hybrid in addition to a dramatically-designed coupe.
 Acceleration to 60 mph should come in around the sub-five-second mark, with a top speed of 155 mph.